mitsuoxv/blog-source/content/post/2021-04-15-update-add-world-map-to-covid-19/index.md

   - Shiny
 ---

 I added "World (map)" panel to [my Shiny app](https://mitsuoxv.shinyapps.io/covid/).
-You can see where are the hot areas.
+You can see where are the relatively hot areas.

 Under the hood, I moved preprocess out of Shiny to make start up quicker.